 APPLICATION DEADLINES: Applications for the Professional Education Program are processed two times a year - February 22 and September 22.
 Applications are due the Friday prior to the deadline if the deadline falls on a Saturday or Sunday.

-Decision letters are emailed within 4 weeks of the application deadline.
+Decision letters are emailed from our Education.Office@uwsp.edu account within 4 weeks of the application deadline.
 Students who are denied admission are eligible to appeal the decision.

 The following requirements must be met BEFORE applying to the Professional Education Program.

-- Criminal Background Check - You must submit either a or b:
+- Criminal Background Check - You must submit either a or b at the time of application:

 a) Request, print and attach a Wisconsin Department of Justice (Wisconsin DOJ) background check.
 We will accept a previous check that is no older than 6 months from the date you turn in your aplication.
 There is a small fee associated with this.
 It may take a few days to get this.
+Make sure to use the option that you can get the results online immediately and not the option to have them mailed to you as this has taken as long as 3 weeks for some students.
 Directions

 b) If you have worked in a child care center and have had the DCF (Department of Children and Families) background check performed, including electronic fingerprints, you can attach your “letter of eligibility” from DCF if it is dated within the last 6 months from the date you turn in the application.